-Star outside linebacker Von Miller was one of the Broncos who took a knee, and Phil Long Ford dealership took issue with that.
-They said they dropped their one-time spokesperson on Monday morning, although in a late-day statement, the group said they feel Miller is a "good person."
+Denver-based auto dealership Phil Long Ford dropped ads featuring Miller, their one-time spokesperson on Monday morning, although in a late-day statement, the group said they feel Miller is a "good person."

-Miller had appeared in several advertisements on television endorsing the dealership, however the the large auto dealer requested their ads be pulled on Monday.
-According to Denver7 Broncos insider Troy Renck, the last commercial deal struck between the two groups was in March, but the move on Monday severed all ties.
+Miller had appeared in several advertisements on television endorsing the dealership.
+According to Denver7 Broncos insider Troy Renck, the last commercial deal struck between the two parties was in March.

 Some of the advertisements which had previously been posted to YouTube had already been removed from the dealership's page.